jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

     * Data: Online news sites sometimes have recipes
     * …
   * Sub-theme: Direct search, when there is a specific reason
-    * Data: “I wanted to bring a cake for a party of a friend, so I looked for something with chocolate (they like it)
+    * Data: “I wanted to bring a cake for a party of a friend, so I looked for something with chocolate (they like it)”
     * Data: “After going vegan, I looked for variants of non-vegan food I liked”
     * …
   * Sub-Theme: Recommendations from friends